Kaiyuan Temple (Quanzhou): Architecture

-Along the central axis are the Four Heavenly Kings Hall, Mahavira Hall, Sweet Dew Altar of Precepts and Buddhist Texts Library.
-There are over 10 halls and rooms on both sides, including Tanyue Ancestral Temple, Virtue Hall and Zunsheng Hall.
+Along the central axis are the Tianwang-dian, Daxiongbao Hall, Sweet Dew Altar of Precepts and Zangjing-ge.
+There are over 10 halls and rooms on both sides, based on the "Mi Yan Ta" (Dense-Eaves Architectural Style) including Tanyue Ancestral Temple, Virtue Hall and Zunsheng Hall.
+The twin pagodas are the most iconic features in the site and in Fujian tourism.